GrzegorzStary/MILESTONE-2/README.md

 6. Type git clone copied-git-url into the IDE terminal

 The project will now be cloned locally for you to use.

+---

+## Acknowledgement

+* A special thanks to my tutor, Tom, for his unwavering support throughout the development of my Milestone Project 2.
+* I would like to express my gratitude to my mentor, Gereth, for his invaluable feedback on my project.
+* I appreciate everyone who took the time to review my code.
+* I am grateful to my family for tirelessly testing my game and providing valuable insights on gameplay issues.
+* Lastly, I thank myself for persevering and not giving up.

+---

+## Credits

+*

+---